Old Bering Sea: Image gallery

-Geographic extent
+Location and distribution

+Old Bering Sea people lived along the coasts of the Bering Strait, in what are now Alaska and Chukotka in northeastern Russia.
+Their communities were concentrated on Sivuqaq (St. Lawrence Island), the Diomede Islands, and the nearby Chukotkan coast.
+Sivuqaq was a major centre of the culture, and numerous Old Bering Sea sites have been identified around its coastline.
+No known Old Bering Sea site lies more than 1 km from the ocean.

-The geographic extent of objects associated with the Old Bering Sea culture is skewed toward Chukotka, with the highest number of graves, over 500, near Cape Dezhneva at the two sites of Uelen and Ekven, north and south of the cape, respectively.
-OBS is known from Cape Navarin to Kolchinaya Guba.
-OBS sites are common on all the coasts of St. Lawrence Island, and the Diomedes; however, only isolated finds are known from the mainland of North America, at Barrow, Point Hope, Cape Espenberg and Golovnin Bay, within eastern Norton Sound.
+The highest concentration of known graves, more than 500, has been found near Cape Dezhnev at the sites of Uelen and Ekven, located north and south of the cape respectively.
+Old Bering Sea sites are common around the coasts of Sivuqaq and on the Diomede Islands.
+By contrast, only isolated finds have been identified on the North American mainland, including at Barrow, Point Hope, Cape Espenberg, and Golovnin Bay in eastern Norton Sound.

 Phases of development

 Several phases of the linear and circle and dot Old Bering Sea style was formally defined by Henry Collins in 1937 on the basis of his extensive excavations at the mound sites of Mayughaaq in the vicinity of Gambell, Alaska, at the northwestern cape of St. Lawrence Island.
 Collins' research focused on large midden and domestic architecture with few graves located; a large cemetery was subsequently located nearby by Hans Georg Bandi in the 1960s.
 An important subdivision of Old Bering Sea is its earliest, more spare designs termed Okvik, for several mounds on an island off the east coast of St. Lawrence Island, excavated by Otto Geist.
 A small Okvik site, the Hillside locality, lies above the Mayughaaq mound and contains five stone slab houses reasonably well dated to 200 to 400 AD.